ebergstedt/left_outer_join_null_vs_not_exists/README.md

 # About

-This document outlines a performance benchmark on selecting all values from a larger table, filtered by a smaller table, where no joined values exists.
+This document outlines a performance benchmark on selecting all values from a larger table, joined by a smaller table, where no joined values exists.

 It compares LEFT OUTER JOIN with NULL including, versus NOT EXISTS, with index and no index on the joined column for both tables.